toddsundsted/ktistec/README.md

 - **Password**: When supplied, updates your account password
 - **Auto-approve Followers**: When enabled, follow requests are automatically approved without requiring manual review
 - **Auto-follow Back**: When enabled, automatically follows back actors that follow you
+- **Default Editor**: Choose between the rich text editor or Markdown editor for composing posts
 - **Background Image**: Your profile banner/background image
 - **Profile Image**: Your profile avatar icon
 - **Metadata**: Up to four custom profile metadata fields with name/value pairs